Do you dread going into your art studio or creating art?

 Believe in yourself.
 You have nothing to lose by doing this.

 Create a “Pep Talk” for yourself to read on bad days.
 If you suffer from low confidence, write a list of all of the things you love about your art.
 Pretend you are a friend and write down every encouraging thing you can think of.
 Or ask a friend to actually write a list.
 Read it.
 Don’t question if the points made are true.
 Let yourself live in a place of outlandish optimism and positive thinking.
 You are awesome.
-You are an artist.
-You have to create.
+You are an artist, and you should create art.

 There you have it.
 My list of ways to overcome art dread!
 I hope it helps you as well.